giomatfois62/rofi-xkcd/README.md

 # rofi-xkcd
 rofi-xkcd is a rofi menu made to browse, download and view xkcd comics.
 The list of all comics is downloaded by the *scrape_xkcd.py* script and then showed in a rofi menu by the *rofi-xkcd.sh* script.
 Selecting an entry will download the corresponding comic image and display within rofi.
 All downloaded comics are locally cached in the *~/HOME/.cache/xkcd_cache* folder for future views.

+Dependencies: rofi, python3-requests, python3-lxml

 ## Gallery
 Comic View